-Your first stop will be Errázuriz Winery.
-Founded in 1870 by Don Maximiano Errázuriz, Viña Errázuriz is one of the most iconic wineries in Chile and has played a crucial role in developing the country’s wine industry.
+Your first stop will be Errázuriz Winery, one of the most iconic wineries in Chile and has played a crucial role in developing the country’s wine industry.
 One of the most game-changing moments occurred at The Berlin Tasting in 2004, where three of Errázuriz’ best wines beat some of the most prestigious French and Italian names in a blind taste test, solidifying Chilean wine’s place on the international stage.
-Famous labels include Viñedo Chadwick, Seña, and Don Maximiano Founder’s Reserve, the 2010 blend of which won best in show in the tenth annual Wines of Chile event.
+Famous labels include Viñedo Chadwick, Seña, and Don Maximiano Founder’s Reserve.
+Afterwards, return to your hotel in Santiago.

 After this you will continue further into the Maipo Valley eventually ending up at Santa Rita winery.
 Founded in 1880, Santa Rita is one of the Maipo Valley’s oldest wineries and one of the most popular Chilean wineries in the international market.
 In 2014, Santa Rita’s Medalla Real was voted the 4th best Cabernet Sauvignon in the world by UK publication The Drink Business.
 An onsite historical museum features many Mapuche artefacts, and is another highlight of the winery visit, which can also include a stroll through the vineyards and property; filled with many old trees and a stately mansion which has views over a lagoon.
 Here you will enjoy a tour and tasting and a delicious lunch.
 Return to your hotel in Santiago.

-Today you will return to Maipo Wine Valley and will enjoy two more wineries from this special Valley.
+Today you will return to Maipo Wine Valley and will enjoy two more wineries from this special valley.
 Your first stop will be the intriguing small boutique winery, Aquitania.
 Located just outside the capital city of Santiago, Aquitania was born from a partnership among four well-respected French and French-Chilean agronomists.
-The idea was to combine the best of French vinicultural practices with the agricultural paradise of Chile to create unique, elegant wines.
-Their 18 hectares of high Maipo Valley Cabernet Sauvignon and Syrah benefit from poor, rocky soils that enable deep rooting.
+The idea was to combine the best of French viticultural practices with the agricultural paradise of Chile to create unique, elegant wines.
+Their 18 hectares of high Maipo Valley Cabernet Sauvignon and Syrah benefits from poor, rocky soils that enable deep rooting.

 After spending the past days getting to know Chile’s wine country, your driver will pick you up from your Hotel in time to make your international flight.